mike-ward/mde-site/index.md

 Reviews
 -------

-[Beta News] – "Markdown Edit is far more capable than it looks"
+[PC & Tech Authority] – An excellent Markdown editor which doesn't get in your way, yet has plenty of functionality available if you need it.

-[Download Crew] – "An excellent Markdown editor which doesn't get in your way"
+[Download Crew] – An excellent Markdown editor which doesn't get in your way

-[Softpedia] – "It comes with all the options that you would expect from such an application, but what makes it stand out from the crowd is the minimalistic, stylish-looking interface"
+[Softpedia] – It comes with all the options that you would expect from such an application, but what makes it stand out from the crowd is the minimalistic, stylish-looking interface

-[Programosy] – "The best Markdown Editor at the moment"
+[Programosy] – The best Markdown Editor at the moment

 ------------------------------------------------------------------------